 “I’m pregnant!” has to be one of the most exciting moments for a woman.
 I know for me I’ll never forget seeing those 2 lines on the pregnancy test for the first time.
-Knowing that your body is now creating a precious little human is enough to make your heart explode, but also knowing its health falls on your shoulders can make your stomach drop.
+Knowing that your body is now creating a precious little human is enough to make your heart explode, yet also knowing its health falls on your shoulders can make your stomach drop.

 I know all about it – I, Jen have a son, Jackson and a daughter, Clare.
 Life changes when you are growing a baby inside of you.